-Insurance risk decreased over 2019, especially the catastrophe risk.
-This reflects the reduction in the Group Risk business since the Company closed to new business and the expectation that the remaining portfolio will largely run off over the year.
+There has been a large increase in Insurance risk over 2020, associated with the transfer of annuity policies.
+There have been reductions in catastrophe and mortality/morbidity risk due to the reduction in the Group Risk business since the Company closed to new business and the expectation that the remaining portfolio will largely run off over the year.

 C.2.
-MARKET RISK
+Market Risk